 Since 6 April 2008, it is no longer mandatory for a private company to have a secretary.
 If you do decide to appoint one, you must keep a register of all secretary appointments and resignations with the following details: name (including any former names), residential address, contact address, date of appointment, and date of resignation (if applicable).

 Unless otherwise notified, Companies House will assume your statutory records are held at your registered office address.
 If it is inconvenient to make certain records available for inspection at your registered office, you may keep some or all of them at a SAIL address.
 You must notify Companies House if you keep any statutory records at a SAIL address, and you must confirm which records are held there.

 A SAIL address must be in the same country as your registered office, and you can only have one SAIL address at any given time.
 You must notify Companies House if you move any records, and you will be expected to confirm their location whenever you file an annual return.

 Companies are required by law to make their statutory records available for public inspection at their registered office or SAIL address every working day between the hours of 9am-3pm.
 Advance notice of the date and time of inspection must be provided to the company – a minimum of 2 days’ notice is required if the requested inspection date coincides with the notice period of a general meeting of the shareholders, or a written members’ resolution.
 In all other cases, the required notice period is 10 working days.

 The majority of limited companies will keep all of their statutory registers together in a bound or loose-leaf folder or book.
 This ensures all important company documents are filed together and easily accessible for inspection purposes.
 If you wish, you may keep digital copies instead of, or in addition to, your paper registers.

 Rapid Formations Services

-We provide digital copies of company registers with all of our company formation packages, with the exception of the Name Package.
+We provide digital copies of company registers with all of our company formation packages, with the exception of the Basic Package.
 The option of a hardback loose-leaf company register is also available during the company formation process, or afterwards through our Online Admin Portal.